sf-wdi-22-23/modules-23/w02-working-with-objects/project_zero/readme.md

 * Add `comments` on `posts`.
 * These get tricky, but you DO have a long weekend. :)

+* [The Solution](https://github.com/sf-wdi-22-23/Project-0-Solution/tree/master) lives here.
+"Wait until you have a hole in your brain the shape of the answer, before you look at the answer."
+Optimize for your own learning, NOT for "getting an A" that doesn't exist.

 ## Submit by Tuesday Morning 9:09am

 Push your project to a public repo, and share the link on our bizness Slack.